TangibleInc/populater-module/docs/dev.md

 Then we have the functions specific to add meta for example.
 Like quiz who need a quiz_pro_id, a course_id, lesson_id ( which is used for topic_id too ) depending the context.
 You can also see that we add the posts to the course steps.

 We also have the functions specific for a context like in quiz we have complete_quiz.
 Because it needs a bunch of things to work, we created this function so it's more easy to use and do.

+You can find the functions details on how to use them in the other doc.